-Here’s a velvety smooth chocolate mousse from my 80/20 book – just in time for Easter.
+Here’s a velvety smooth chocolate mousse from my 80/20 book.
 A chocolate mousse that’s guilt free and loaded with antioxidants.
 This purely delicious chocolate mousse is made from ripe avocado that is blended with raw cacao powder and scented with a little + vanilla and spice.
 The addition of a banana or a little coconut water will make the texture a little lighter.
 If you are choosing to spread this magnificent mousse onto cakes or cupcakes, then it’s a good idea is to add 2 tablespoons of cold pressed coconut oil or cocoa butter to help firm it up a bit.
 There is something magical about avocado – it’s a wonderful emulsifier and marries ingredients together perfectly and allows the wonderful chocolate vanilla flavours to linger in the mouth.
 I love to serve this mousse as part of a dessert served with smashed raspberries or spread over a fresh made naked chocolate cake.
 Enjoy.

 What’s good about it:

 The botanical name for the cacao tree is theobroma cacao – which means “food of the gods” in Greek.
 The American Journal of Clinical Nutrition reports that cocoa which comes in the form of cacao powder can improve heart health, lower blood pressure and reduce LDL (“bad”) cholesterol.
 Cacao is high in magnesium and iron and also contains compounds that act as stimulants believed to boost serotonin and endorphin levels in the brain that gives you a pleasurable sensation similar to the high people get after exercise.
 Avocado adds a lovely creaminess and is full of good anti-inflammatory mono-unsaturated fats that is good for your health.

 1/4 cup raw honey or organic maple syrup (or your choice of the following: 4 fresh pitted dates or 1/4 cup brown rice syrup.